vmstio/docs/content/rules/norms.md

 Users who misuse or overuse hashtags may be asked by server staff to stop, or have limitations placed on their account which would prevent their non-followers from discovering their content.
 Continued misuse may result in temporary or permanent account suspension.

+## Content Attibution

+Sharing content created by others must include clear attribution to the original author, creator, or source.
+Avoid sharing content that you do not have the proper permission or license to distribute.

+While sharing AI-generated content is allowed, it must include a disclosure indicating its origin.
+Accounts should not exclusively post AI-generated content.